Panels

 Folder names are clickable, enabling navigation and movement back up through folder levels by selecting the folder names.

-The main purpose of the Downloads Folder is to help organize and provide quick access to Sparks imported into Bonfire Builder.
-This allows creators to easily reuse Sparks across multiple projects without needing to re-download them, streamlining the workflow by keeping all externally sourced assets in one place.
+This system enables creators to efficiently reuse Sparks across multiple projects without needing to re-download them, streamlining workflow by keeping all externally sourced assets in one centralized location.

 This tutorial will walk creators through importing individual spark files into Bonfire.